dimabarbul/XReports/docs/xreports.core/properties.md

 // Writers do not have any interface.
 It's up to you to decide what method(s) it will contain. class ConsoleWriter
 {
-    // Method to print report to console. public void Write(IReportTable<ReportCell> reportTable)
+    // Method to write report to console. public void Write(IReportTable<ReportCell> reportTable)
     {
         this.WriteRows(reportTable.HeaderRows);